CommonAccord/Site-Org/Doc/Boehmig/500-kiss/debt-version.md

 4.4.Ti=Accredited Investor

-4.4.sec=Investor is an ‚Äúaccredited investor‚Äù within the meaning of Rule 501 of Regulation D, as presently in effect, as promulgated by the Securities and Exchange Commission (the ‚ÄúSEC‚Äù) under the Securities Act of 1933, as amended (the ‚ÄúAct‚Äù).
+4.4.sec=Investor is an ìaccredited investorî within the meaning of Rule 501 of Regulation D, as presently in effect, as promulgated by the Securities and Exchange Commission (the ìSECî) under the Securities Act of 1933, as amended (the ìActî).

 4.5.Ti=Restricted Security

-4.5.sec=Investor understands that this KISS is characterized as a ‚Äúrestricted security‚Äù under the federal securities laws inasmuch as it is being acquired from the Company in a transaction not involving a public offering and that under such laws and applicable regulations such securities may be resold without registration under the Act, only in certain limited circumstances.
+4.5.sec=Investor understands that this KISS is characterized as a ìrestricted securityî under the federal securities laws inasmuch as it is being acquired from the Company in a transaction not involving a public offering and that under such laws and applicable regulations such securities may be resold without registration under the Act, only in certain limited circumstances.

 4.secs={4.1-5.Secs}